 Filling in the Blanks

-If you’ve designed a project in Kinaki before, you’ll understand how to create a program – from the Program Logic to the Program Indicators.
+If you’ve designed a project in Kinaki before, you will be able to perform the same tasks and create a Program – from the Program Logic to the Program Indicators.

 We’ve written out the step-by-step instructions for you to match your data and aggregate your results.
-This functionality is especially impressive when you are creating your program reports.
+This functionality is especially helpful when creating your Program reports.

 Next Steps